Return of the Heyes Captcha

 Demo version 3.2

-1. russelljsmith wrote:
+1. russelljsmith writes:

 I’m a machine apparently - “Jill walked her dog through a creepy dark forest” - sounded okay to me.